petercorke/RVC3-python/RVC3/models/README.md

 %run -m model
 ```

+Any output from the model file, typically `out`, will become available as a variable within
+Jupyter.
+Some weird interactions with the Jupyter extension for Visual Studio have been
+observed.

 ## `model.bd`
 You can open a model file using the Qt-based graphical tool `bdedit`, from the command line, by
 ```